Zebra pleco: In the aquarium

 Hypancistrus zebra can be referred to using the L-numbering convention often applied to Loricariidae, although, unlike most loricariids, H. zebra has two associated L-numbers: L-046 and L-098 both refer to the species.
 H. zebra is a predator and requires a high protein diet, typically including small invertebrates such as insect larvae.
 When in captivity, the species is often fed fresh or frozen bloodworms, brine shrimp and algae wafers.
 Occasionally, the species may be fed vegetables such as lettuce, cucumber, and squash.

 This species should not be kept in the typical community aquarium, or with discus, despite advice to the contrary.
 These catfish thrive in biotopes with small dither fish which do not compete with H. zebra for food.

 The tank should mimic their natural environment with a substrate of small smooth gravel and pebbles with smooth boulders, cobbles and rocks forming caves and crevices.
 The water must be highly oxygenated with a strong flow and surface agitation.

 It is an expensive species because it can only be collected or reproduced in small numbers.
 It is a simple fish to keep but it needs clean, warm water and a fast-moving current.
 They are unlikely to survive in still water or a dirty environment.
 It is nocturnal, moderately territorial, and prefers plenty of hiding places.

 In 2004, the zebra pleco was added to the IBAMA list of endangered species and exporting it from Brazil was made illegal.
 However, this law is only present in Brazil and black market fish traders smuggle them out of Brazil to then sell in other countries (primarily Colombia).

 Breeding behaviour

 Similarly to other Hypancistrus species, the male will trap the female in a cave where she will lay her eggs for the male to fertilise.
-This is usually done at around a pH of 6.5-7.2 and a water temp of 27°.
-This process can take between 1-5 days depending on the experience the female has in motherhood.
+This is usually done at around a pH of 6.5-7.2 and a water tempurature of 27 °C. This process can take between 1 and 5 days depending on the experience the female has in motherhood.
 The male will often bite the female to keep her in the cave, which is a natural behaviour for the species.
 Once the eggs are fertilised, the female will leave, although the male will guard the eggs until they hatch and may even stay to see them develop into fry.
 Once born, the fry will have a yolk sack attached to their underbelly, which is typically gone in a few days.